Skip to main content

 3. Those items get linked to a "Weekly Reading" task in my task database

-4. After reading, I write 2-3 sentences of key takeaways directly in the database entry
+4. After reading, write 2-3 sentences of key takeaways directly in the database entry

 5. Articles I never get around to for more than 4 weeks get marked "Abandoned" — no guilt

-The key takeaways property is crucial.
+And the key takeaways property?
+Arguably the most valuable part of the entire database.
 It forces me to engage with what I read rather than passively consuming and immediately forgetting.
 When I need to reference something months later, those 2-3 sentences are often enough to recall the full context.

 Finance Tracker

 I track personal finances in Notion with a monthly expenses database.
-It is not as powerful as dedicated finance apps like Walnut or Money Manager, but having it in the same workspace as everything else means I actually look at it.
+It isn't as powerful as dedicated finance apps like Walnut or Money Manager, but having it in the same workspace as everything else means I actually look at it.
+That counts for a lot.

 Monthly Finance Database